How To Fight and Beat Addiction on your own

 1.2.
 What Is Addiction?

 Addictions are overwhelming experiences that can take over a person’s consciousness and which have a tremendously negative impact for the person.
 People turn to these experiences partly out of the appeal of the specific activity (whether drugs, eating, pornography, or gambling etc), partly due to their personal needs and characters (including mental states like depression or negativity), and partly due to the situations they face at the moment.
 And people tend to tolerate addictions because they lack access to attractive alternatives (more on this shortly).

 1.3.
 Feeling Your Power

 Let’s take time now to emphasize one thing that enables people to overcome addiction—their belief that they are ultimately capable of doing so.

-The new recognition that compulsive sexuality, gambling, eating, and pornography are just as addictive as cocaine and heroin are reputed to be must not discourage you from realizing your capacity to overcome alcohol or any other addiction.
-The opposite attitude—believing you are incapable of doing so and that you are powerless while the addiction is all-powerful—will certainly not help you in achieving your goal.
+The opposite attitude—believing you are incapable of fighting your addiction and that you are powerless while the addiction is all-powerful—will certainly not help you in achieving your goal.

 The Life Process Program stresses that addiction is more overcomable than you know.